cdmatters/archipelago/Twirps/twirps_README.md

 #TWIRPS

+*MIGRATION ALERT: This repo is deprecated and can now be found [here](https://github.com/condnsdmatters/twirps)*

 Twirps provides two main functionalities at present:

 1. The mass collection of tweets from mps into a structured database